 Support / self-help groups for autistic people with particular co-occurring conditions, e.g. addiction recovery groups.

 Support / self-help groups (such as the Queens discussion group) with the additional aim of helping members acquire what I call autistic-friendly social skills, to help us get along with each other and help minimize potential infighting within the autistic community.
-These particular skills are, as far as I can tell, not the same set of skills that are typically emphasized in (professional-led) "social skills groups."
+These particular skills are, as far as I can tell, not the same set of skills that are typically emphasized in (professional-led) social skills groups.
 (See Autistic-friendly social skills vs. blending in with NT's.)
-Because autistic-friendly social skills are not oriented towards trying to blend in with NT's, we don't need NT's (or professionals) to teach us these skills; we can learn them ourselves, and with each other, using some of the many web-based tutorials.
+Because autistic-friendly social skills are not oriented towards trying to blend in with NT's, we don't need to depend on NT's (or professionals) to teach us these skills; we can learn them ourselves, and with each other, using some of the many web-based tutorials.

 Groups of autistic people with particular hobbies or special interests.
 Such groups could be an excellent place for many of us to find friends.
 A few such groups could also play important roles in the larger community as well.
 For example, some members of a group of sewing hobbyists could make custom-made clothes, at relatively reasonable prices, for those of us who have difficulty finding comfortable clothes for sensory or other reasons.

 Groups of autistic people within particular religions or ethnicities.